galaxyproject/training-material/Metagenomics/tutorials/MOTHUR-MiSeq-SOP.md

 This file displays the number of OTUs identified per amount of sequences used (numsampled).
 What we would like to see is the number of additional OTUs identified when adding more sequences reaching a plateau.
 Then we know we have covered our full diversity.
 This information would be easier to interpret in the form of a graph.
 Let's plot the rarefaction curve for a couple of our sequences:

 <!-- the following is because plotting tool will not detect columns in file in collections yet -->
 First let's make our life a little bit easier.
-As we only have one dataset in our collection anyways, we can collapse it:
+As we only have one dataset in our collection anyways, we can collapse it into a single file.

 - **Tool:** Collapse Collection
 - **Parameters:**
   - Set **Collection of files to collapse to a single dataset** to the rarefaction curve collection